 I am so excited to share these with you and showcase a fun new DIY recipe for making Fluffy Slime that will DEFINITELY be on our summer craft agenda this year multiple times.
+Making slime is a lot of fun and a great way to teach your children how to measure ingredients.

 Did you know that most students lose about two months of grade level equivalency in math, and many also lose reading achievement, during the summer?